webdriverio-community/wdio-html-reporter/README.md

 The problem below is in NOT latest  version of npm and yarn!!!

-if you use npm install, you can have duplicate types installed.  yarn does not have this issue.
+if you use an old npm install, you can have duplicate types installed.  yarn does not have this issue.

 For a typescript compile in your test project you may have to add the script below to your package.json and rerun the npm install if you are getting duplicate types.